 There are some basic methods of battery cleaning using everyday items found in a supermarket, such as baking soda or window cleaner.
 Whilst cheap and readily available, they are not efficient at either neutralising or degreasing.
 Baking soda, a commonly used neutraliser, forms a paste on the battery that needs to be removed; furthermore, it has no degreasing properties.
 Household cleaners don’t neutralise the battery acid.

-One of the best ways to keep a battery clean is to prevent it from getting dirty, we know that sounds a little bit crazy, but if you use a lead acid battery filling system, you can stop both boil over and overfilling before they happen, which is half the battle won.
+One of the best ways to keep a battery clean is to prevent it from getting dirty, we know that sounds a little bit crazy, but if you use a battery filling system, you can stop both boil over and overfilling before they happen, which is half the battle won.
 Like the AFS system, a battery filling system uses float valves that are placed into the vent caps and connected via tubing or hoses.
 They are designed to stop your battery from over-filling, save you time when watering the battery and are considerably safer to use compared to watering by hand.
 All you do is run your distilled water into the connector, and the AFS Battery Filling System does the rest.

 When it comes to cleaning a battery, use products designed for cleaning batteries, such as 7Clean, which both neutralise the battery acid and include an industrial degreaser to remove the grime.
-They are applied directly to the battery and then absorbed with rags or rinsed off.
+They are applied directly to batteries and then absorbed with rags or rinsed off.
 7Clean Wipes combine the concentrate and absorbent material in one item.
 By using these specific cleaning products helps make the task quick and easy to carry out:

 • The neutralisers remove any safety or environmental hazards from the battery acid.